max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 The SDL contains the following phases: analysis, design, development and validation with further maintenance ... .
 As the Innovation methodology is focused main on solving technical problems here we take into account only analysis, design and early prototyping, they are influenced by ARIZ process.
-The picture below contains simple waterfall SDL with mapped ARIZ actions (below we indicate that with the influence of ARIZ it convolves into double-spiral process).
+The picture below contains simple waterfall SDL with mapped ARIZ activities (below we indicate that with the influence of ARIZ it convolves into double-spiral process).

 ![Innovation methodology](Innovation_methodology-TRIZ_LS.png)